About

 Cargo e-bikes

 • RadRunner Plus: Utility e-bike with wide tires and a low stepover height.
-Great for carrying cargo or a passenger; you can borrow a child seat for kids under 40lb.
+Great for carrying cargo or a passenger; you can borrow a child seat for kids under 40lb, or a seat cushion and rear handlebar for bigger kids.
+Borrow this bike.

 Image of RadRunner Plus